Table of Contents

 Skilled Nursing Facility – $50.00

 Qualified Income Trusts (QITs) may also be established for applicants whose monthly gross income is greater than a set amount.
-Qualified Income Trusts are also known as Miller trusts.
-This type of trust lets you keep a portion of your income separate from the rest under a legal trust agreement.
-In 2022, the income threshold for a QIT is $2,523.00.
+Qualified Income Trusts, also known as Miller Trusts, lets you keep a portion of your income separate from the rest under a legal trust agreement.
+In 2025, the income threshold for a QIT is $2,901.00.

-Call us today to schedule a consultation and learn more about how our Medicaid Planning lawyers may be able to help.
+Call us today to schedule a consultation and learn more about how our Medicaid trust lawyers can help.

 We Are Here To Help: